nicholascornia89/faam/scripts/documentation.md

 ### TO-DO

-- [x ] Batch import metadata from CSV exports and parse everything into JSON
+- [x ] Batch import metadata from CSV exports and parse everything into JSON.
+- [x ] Generate unique short UUIDs for each object
+- [ ] Enhance metadata using python Wikibase API (SPARQL)

 ## RDF scripts